 The instructors guide you through the details of IMF (SMPTE ST 2067-2), the professional file-based format for managing the content version explosion caused by the proliferation of video, audio and timed text versions needed to service distribution channels worldwide.

-By the end of the course, participants will be able to do the following.
+By the end of the course, you will be able to do the following.

 Week – 1: Introduction